 1. Motion within a rod without contact is as is.
 This is primary motion type.

 2. Motion on impact within that rod is forward in parallel vectors aligned parallel to the line running from the contact point and perpendicular with respect to the line on the long axis emanating from the contact point.
 This then if reciprocal around the contact point results in a linear push.
 This allows for a linear testing at each point of rotation.
 If linear motion crosses the point of contact when in balance it is due to infinite friction between the parallel vectors.
 Or if unbalanced it results in a rotational push/motion.
 This is the secondary motion type.

-3. Motion goes with greatest force at the least resistance when the rods are perpendicular to each other, and this “requirement” to the window of contact is what produces torque in the impacting rod (though infinite friction).
+3. Motion goes with greatest force at the least resistance when the rods are perpendicular to each other, and this “requirement” to the window of contact produces torque in the impacting rod (though infinite friction).
 This is the tertiary type of motion.